 Warmachines N4, Military Photo File 555, Israeli M4 Sherman and Derivatives, by Francois Verlinden and Willy Peters

 A very interesting book on Israeli Shermans and all the things they used the hulls for.
 This book will be very useful when I expand the Israeli Sherman section.
-One thing to keep in mind about this book is, it uses Israeli designations for their tanks, and does not take into account, just like Israel in most cases, what the tank was to start with in US designation.
+One thing to keep in mind about this book is, it uses Israeli designations for their tanks and does not take into account, just like Israel in most cases, what the tank was to start within US designation.
 An example of this is all M1A1 Armed Shermans are called Sherman M1s whether it’s an M4A1 or M4A3.
-This book would be very useful for anyone trying to build an Israeli Sherman, but is only 37 pages, and I’ve never heard of the publisher or seen other books by them.
+This book would be very useful for anyone trying to build an Israeli Sherman but is only 37 pages, and I’ve never heard of the publisher or seen other books by them.

 This book is 80 pages and was published in 1984.
 It covers armor used in Korea by all the participants.
 It has a small color plate section.
 These books are aimed at modelers and were found mostly in hobby shops.
 They are filled with photos with detailed captions.
 The Sherman was still in heavy use in Korea, and there are many pictures and captions of it being used in this book.
 It covers their use with Tiger faces painted on them and why it was done.
 Well worth it if you can find it cheap.

 Anyone who has spent any time in a Hobby Shop with a plastic model section has probably seen books by Squadron/Signal.
 They have had an ‘At War’ Series of books for years covering just about everything military.
-They were not particularly long books, but they were cheap, and had lots of detail shots aimed at the plastic modeler.
+They were not particularly long books, but they were cheap and had lots of detail shots aimed at the plastic modeler.
 This book is a larger format soft cover, with more info, covering US Armor markings, MTO, ETO and the PTO for the war.
-This book come in at 67 pages and has a color drawing section highlighting specific common vehicles.
+This book comes in at 67 pages and has a color drawing section highlighting specific common vehicles.

 Squadron/Signal Publications 2016, Sherman in action, Armor NO. 16 by Bruce Culver

 This is your classic Squadron Signal paperbound book on the Sherman, lots of black and white photos covering each model of the tank.
 These books were all around 49 pages and had a color drawing centerfold.
 Back in the day the ran 5 or 6 bucks and were the perfect cheap book to go with that new model kit.
-Most including this one are still in print.
+Most including this one is still in print.
 These books have very basic info, but it’s generally accurate.

 Squadron/Signal Publications 2033, M3 Lee/Grant in action, Armor NO. 33 by Jim Mesko

 This is the Armor book on the M3 Lee, like its Sherman counterpart reviewed above; it’s filled with black and white photos, most showing good detail.
 These books are aimed at being a cheap way for a modeler to get some good photos and basic info on their subject.
-The small amount of technical info in generally accurate as are the captions.
+The small amount of technical info is generally accurate as are the captions.
 I bet sales on these books have dropped off since the internet really took off, you can find all the info and just about all the photos online and in higher resolution.
-These books will always have a soft spot for me, since I still have all the ones I bought with Christmas and birthday money as a kid in the 80s!
+These books will always have a soft spot for me since I still have all the ones I bought for Christmas and birthday money as a kid in the 80s!

 Squadron/Signal Publications 2036, U.S. Tank Destroyers in Action, Armor Number 36 by Jim Mesko

-This 51 page book on US TDs is pretty good for what it is.
+This 51-page book on US TDs is pretty good for what it is.
 It covers the M3 75mm GMC, the M6 37mm GMC, the M10, Achilles IIC, the M36 and M18 Hellcat.
 This book cleared up what an M6 was, I ran into a reference to it in another book but had never heard of it.
 It saw very short use in North Africa, but slightly longer use in the PTO apparently.
-This book has a two page color drawing insert and for its size is packed with good info.
+This book has a two-page color drawing insert and for its size is packed with good info.

 Squadron /Signal Publications 2038, U.S. Self-Propelled Guns in Action, Armor NO. 38 by Jim Mesko